 Body fat can be reasonably estimated using BMI.
 But body fat is not directly measured by BMI.
 Some individuals, like physically fit athletes, may be obese by BMI even when they do not have excess body fat.
 BMI, or body mass index, is frequently used to diagnose obesity.
 Genes, behavior, metabolism, and hormones all impact body weight; nonetheless, obesity is the result of consuming more calories than burning them during regular daily activities and physical activity.

 Procedure of Obesity

-The effects of bariatric surgery vary depending on how much food the stomach can contain, how well the body can absorb nutrients, or a combination of the two.
+The effects of bariatric surgery vary depending on how much food the stomach can contain, how well the body can absorb nutrients or a combination of the two.
 The most prevalent kinds of bariatric procedures include:

-Sleeve Gastrectomy: involves cutting out about 80% of the stomach.
+- Sleeve Gastrectomy: It involves cutting out about 80% of the stomach.
 What's left is a sleeve, which is a tube-shaped pouch.
 The stomach can no longer hold as much food due to its reduced size.

 - Gastric Band: As part of the adjustable gastric band, an inflatable band is stretched around the top of the stomach, creating a smaller pouch above.
 Patients can store less food since they feel full faster.

 Get A Quick Callback From Our Healthcare Experts